Kotrotsos/html-good-parts/README.md

 instead of closing it.

-This creates a nice little bridge to the wbr element.
+This creates a nice little bridge to the wbr element (also beeing a void element)

 ### wbr